 “Today I was picking up lunch for a Doctor’s Office and as I’m standing there waiting on my order and checking emails, I hear a gentleman ask this lady, ‘I would like to purchase something to eat but all I have is $5.’

 I took this picture for a couple of reasons.
-It would have been so easy to turn around and ask the manager to step in or for help, but she didn’t she just said hey it’s on me.
-She could have just given him water and took his money and went on to the next customer and again she didn’t she just did it.
+It would have been so easy to turn around and ask the manager to step in or for help, but she didn’t, she just said ‘Hey, it’s on me.’
+She could have just given him water and took his money and went on to the next customer, but again, she didn’t – she just did it.

 I’ve been in customer service for a long time.
 I’ve been through some of the best trainings, such as Dale Carnegie, and yet a girl name Karina in a Chick-fil-A in Jackson, MS in a 3-minute conversation with a customer has managed to teach me the value of humility and taking care of your customers.

 It’s not just the nuggets that make this place successful.
 It’s people like Karina.”

 Help us show compassion is contagious.
 SHARE this story on Facebook with your friends and family.